2023 Wine eCommerce Industry Report

 With the growing trend towards mobile use, more emphasis will continue to be placed on mobile optimization in 2024 to enhance the customer experience and engagement.

-As the industry moves further away from the COVID-19 pandemic, we predict a normalization or correction in eCommerce sales, overcoming the slump experienced during the height of the pandemic.
+As the industry continues to recover from the COVID-19 pandemic, we anticipate a return to normalcy or an adjustment in eCommerce sales, moving past the downturn seen during the peak of the pandemic.

 Social Media and Influencer Marketing: